veekas/climate-cant-wait/README.md

 - and list member orgs bigger.
 Take action page
-- change Sign up --to Join us in Albany - Registration link On the bills page
+- change Sign up --to Join us in Albany - Registration link
-- Add Renewable Capitol Bill numbers -- (A9341, McDonald; S8221 Breslin)

 - update main buttons to the general sign up link
 - fix that picture